Introduction

 Kurt’s setup didn’t stay static across Nirvana’s three albums.
 Each era brought deliberate changes that tracked Nirvana’s sonic ambitions.
 Here’s the timeline.

-• 1990-1991 (Nevermind era): The biggest single addition to Kurt’s sound arrived in 1990 when he bought an Electro-Harmonix Small Clone from Guitar Maniacs in Tacoma.
+Added: The biggest single addition to Kurt’s sound arrived in 1990 when he bought an Electro-Harmonix Small Clone from Guitar Maniacs in Tacoma.
 He eventually bought five of them.
 The Small Clone went after the DS-1 in the chain, creating the chorus-into-distortion combination that defined Come As You Are and Smells Like Teen Spirit.
-During the Nevermind sessions, Butch Vig also had a Big Muff and Pro Co Rat available.
-Both appeared on specific tracks but neither became permanent fixtures.
+During the May 1991 Nevermind sessions at Sound City, Butch Vig also had a Big Muff and Pro Co Rat available.
+Both appeared on specific tracks.
+Neither became permanent fixtures.
+The tour supporting the album ran from August 1991 through mid-1992 and kept the rig essentially as it was on the record.

 Build Your Own Nirvana-Inspired Pedalboard